Oral Toxicities Not Related to Chemotherapy or Radiation Therapy

 The patient should be reevaluated in 2 weeks.
 Systemic antibiotics can be discontinued when clinical signs and symptoms improve.
 The local measures should be maintained, however, as part of the routine oral hygiene procedures consisting of brushing and flossing.

-Use of hyperbaric oxygen therapy (HBO) to treat cases of established BON does not appear to be effective.[1,9,18,19] However, evidence indicates that HBO in addition to discontinuation of bisphosphonate therapy may benefit patients with BON.
+The use of hyperbaric oxygen therapy (HBO) to treat cases of established ONJ does not appear to be effective.[4,13,24,25] However, evidence indicates that HBO in addition to discontinuation of bisphosphonate therapy may benefit patients with ONJ.
 Definitive evidence is pending while research in this area continues.

 The literature does not support discontinuing bisphosphonate therapy to enhance the healing process.
 Bisphosphonates accumulate in a patient’s skeleton and could remain active for several years, especially in patients who have been treated with an intravenous bisphosphonate for longer than a year.
-There is anecdotal evidence that even with discontinuing zoledronic acid therapy for patients who develop BON, the osteonecrotic process clinically progresses and can extend to contiguous sites.
-However, discontinuing bisphosphonate therapy is advocated by some authors, especially when a procedure to treat BON is planned.[6,9]
+There is anecdotal evidence that even with discontinuing zoledronic acid therapy for patients who develop ONJ, the osteonecrotic process clinically progresses and can extend to contiguous sites.
+However, discontinuing bisphosphonate therapy is advocated by some authors, especially when a procedure to treat ONJ is planned.[10,13]

 Some clinicians believe that discontinuing the drug for patients scheduled for surgery to treat the necrotic area may be beneficial, although this belief is not supported by scientific study.
 It is recommended that such a drug holiday be maintained until clinical evidence of healing is observed.
 However, controversy surrounds this issue,[Level of evidence: IV] and further research is needed.

 The discontinuation of tobacco use to favor the healing process has been recommended.
 (Refer to the PDQ summary on Smoking in Cancer Care for more information.)
-However, the role of tobacco and other comorbidities in the process of BON formation requires further investigation.
-Several cases of oral osteonecrosis have been reported with drugs other than bisphosphonates, including the following:[31,32]
+However, the role of tobacco and other comorbidities in the process of ONJ formation is still under investigation.

 - Marx RE: Pamidronate (Aredia) and zoledronate (Zometa) induced avascular necrosis of the jaws: a growing epidemic.
 J Oral Maxillofac Surg 61 (9): 1115-7, 2003.
 [PUBMED Abstract]